Who We are

 They recognized that traditional delivery systems are not successful with this hard to reach population.
 These youth tend to deal with the most difficult barriers, are transient and distrustful of large systems.
 In building CoMo Youth Works, staff had to be nontraditional in their approach and work outside of what is typically expected of a ‘program.’
 They worked unconventional hours, sometimes visiting the homes of youth at 9 o’clock at night to talk with parents or look for youth who were heading down the wrong path.
 CoMo Youth Works staff members also make jobsite visits to act as an advocate for youth and serve as a liaison between youth and their employers.

 During our first year in operation, 40 at risk youth were placed in gainful employment across Columbia.
-Since then, CYW has grown to a staff of nine people that served over 350 at-risk youth in 2017.
-Its mission is to proactively reach easily-neglected, at-risk, youth by connecting them to the ideas and activity of empowerment, and provide them with resources and networks that will help them transition successfully into adulthood.
+Since then, CYW has grown to a staff of eleven people that served over 360 at-risk youth in 2018.
+Its mission is to proactively reach easily-neglected, at-risk, youth and young adults by connecting them to the ideas and activity of empowerment, and provide them with resources and networks that will help them transition successfully into adulthood.
 The organization continues to garner local and nationwide recognition for its efforts in helping youth succeed in work and life.

 What We Do